PNKP237/EHU32/README.md

 - reads steering wheel button presses, which allows for **control of connected audio source** (play/pause, previous/next track), basically you can control your phone's music player
 - receives bluetooth metadata from connected audio source and prints it to vehicle's center console display - tested on CID, GID and BID, 1-line and 3-lines are supported - only "Aux" messages are overwritten
 - simulates button presses in Climate Control menu to allow for **one-press enabling/disabling of AC compressor**
-- long pressing "2" button on the radio panel prints **diagnostic data** provided by Electronic Climate Control (ECC module - only Astra H/Zafira B/Corsa D) - Engine coolant temp, Speed + RPMs, battery voltage.
+- long pressing "2" button on the radio panel prints **diagnostic data** provided by Electronic Climate Control (ECC module - only Astra H/Zafira B/Corsa D/Vectra C facelift) - Engine coolant temp, Speed + RPMs, battery voltage.
 Long pressing "1" goes back to audio metadata mode
 - Over-the-air updates, holding "8" enables the wifi hotspot (password ehu32updater).
 Note that this disables CAN and bluetooth A2DP until restart.
 - more to come, hopefully